void-linux/void-docs/src/installation/live-images/partitions.md

 the root filesystem, along with a swap partition and possibly another partition or two to facilitate booting, if required.

-Note that if the disk has already been initialised, the top of the `cfdisk` screen will show the partition layout already present: `Label: dos` for the MBR scheme, `Label: gpt` for the GPT scheme.
+Note that if the disk has already been initialized, the top of the `cfdisk` screen will show the partition layout already present: `Label: dos` for the MBR scheme, `Label: gpt` for the GPT scheme.
 If you just want to erase the partition table before starting the installer, use `wipefs(8)`.
-Otherwise, you can run `cfdisk(8)` manually with the `-z` option to start with an uninitialised disk layout; `cfdisk` will prompt you for the label type before continuing to the main screen.
+Otherwise, you can run `cfdisk(8)` manually with the `-z` option to start with an uninitialized disk layout; `cfdisk` will prompt you for the label type before continuing to the main screen.